 The final room to be discussed here is the Sala dei Nove, also called the Sala della Pace.
 It is famous for its fresco cycle The Allegory of Good and Bad Government by Ambrogio Lorenzetti, already mentioned above.
 Again, this is a work of art with a secular theme.
 Lorenzetti executed the frescoes in 1338 and 1339.
 The cycle has its own page on Wikipedia, in multiple languages.

 Bad Government is presented as a tyrant with devil’s horns and labelled TYRAMMIDES.
 Justice lies bound at his feet.
 The tyrant is flanked by several evil figures.
 On his left, we see CRVDELITAS (Cruelty), PRODITIO (Betrayal) and FRAVS (Fraud), on his right the figures of FVROR (Anger), DIVISIO (Division) and GVERRA (War).
 In the sky above the tyrant are AVARITIA, SVPERBIA and VANAGLORIA, Avarice, Pride and Vanity respectively.
-The effects of bad government are obviously bad as well, as we can see on the fresco to the left of the tyrant and his henchman.
+The effects of Bad Government are obviously bad as well, as we can see in the fresco to the left of the tyrant and his henchman.
 Both the city and the country are suffering (and the fresco as well; it is unfortunately quite damaged).

 Good Government is a larger and more complex fresco than Bad Government.
 On the left, Justice sits on her throne, below the scales of justice held by SAPIENTIA (Wisdom).
 At her feet sits CONCORDIA (Concord), who is flanked by a procession of Sienese citizens.
-The citizen move towards the man with the white beard in the centre, who is labelled CSCV, an abbreviation for Commune Saenorum Civitatis Virginis.
+The citizens move towards the man with the white beard in the centre, who is labelled CSCV, an abbreviation for Commune Saenorum Civitatis Virginis.
 This ruler is the personification of the Sienese community.
 This is also demonstrated by the presence of two naked boys suckled by a she-wolf at his feet: they are Senius and Aschius, the legendary founders of Siena.
-The ruler is flanked on the left by PAX (Peace), FORTITVDO (Fortitude) and PRVDENTIA (Prudence), and by MAGNANIMITAS (Magnanimity), TEMPERANTIA (Temperance) and (again) IUSTITIA (Justice) on the right.
+The ruler is flanked on the left by PAX (Peace), FORTITVDO (Fortitude) and PRVDENTIA (Prudence), and by MAGNANIMITAS (Magnanimity), TEMPERANTIA (Temperance) and (again) IVSTITIA (Justice) on the right.
 In the sky float Faith (with a cross), Charity and Hope (labelled SPES).

 The effects of Good Government on the city and country are of course positive.
 We see a prospering city with people dancing in the streets.
 The city appears to be Siena, since we clearly see the campanile and dome of the cathedral in the top left corner.